 Because I think you should.

-Well, we we've got another uh almost uh two years to file lawsuits for Nicholas because of his age, the statute of limitations is told until he turns 18.
+Well, we've got another almost two years to file lawsuits for Nicholas because of his age.

 That will be next year in July.

-But I left the hearing yesterday, Sean, and I'm very optimistic that the judge understands the uh era in his ruling, and I'd I'd give us a better than 50-50 chance of the judge reversing himself and allowing us to get discovery going.
+And I'd give us a better than 50-50 chance of the judge reversing himself and allowing us to get discovery going.

 My recollection, though, Lynn.

-We're gonna hold these people accountable.
+We're going to hold these people accountable.

-My recollection is even after we knew the truth, there were still people telling the lie about he's a racist, he's this, he that he couldn't that he did it.
+My recollection is even after we knew the truth, there were still people telling the lie about these are racist.

-I mean, how long after the truth was known, did they continue?
+I mean, how long after the truth was known did they continue?

 And did they retract and apologize in the interim?